Jones and SMU host No. 14 Duke - WTOP News

 Dallas; Thursday, 8 p.m.
 EST

-BOTTOM LINE: SMU plays No. 14 Duke after Zanai Jones scored 20 points in SMU’s 88-64 loss to the Notre Dame Fighting Irish.
+BOTTOM LINE: SMU takes on No. 14 Duke after Zanai Jones scored 20 points in SMU’s 88-64 loss to the Notre Dame Fighting Irish.

-The Mustangs have gone 7-3 at home.
-SMU averages 14.5 turnovers per game and is 4-3 when it wins the turnover battle.
+The Mustangs have gone 7-3 in home games.
+SMU is 4-3 when it wins the turnover battle and averages 14.5 turnovers per game.

 The Blue Devils are 6-1 against ACC opponents.
-Duke is 13-1 in games decided by at least 10 points.
+Duke has a 13-1 record in games decided by 10 or more points.

-The Mustangs and Blue Devils meet Thursday for the first time in conference play this season.
+The Mustangs and Blue Devils match up Thursday for the first time in conference play this season.

-TOP PERFORMERS: Jones is averaging 9.2 points and 4.2 assists for the Mustangs.
-Nya Robertson is averaging 18.5 points and 2.8 rebounds while shooting 31.7% over the last 10 games.
+TOP PERFORMERS: Nya Robertson is scoring 19.8 points per game with 2.7 rebounds and 1.8 assists for the Mustangs.
+Jones is averaging 10.3 points and 4.7 assists over the past 10 games.

-Toby Fournier is shooting 53.2% and averaging 12.4 points for the Blue Devils.
+Toby Fournier is averaging 12.4 points and 5.4 rebounds for the Blue Devils.
 Ashlon Jackson is averaging 2.0 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Mustangs: 5-5, averaging 65.4 points, 38.0 rebounds, 11.3 assists, 7.0 steals and 3.3 blocks per game while shooting 37.0% from the field.
 Their opponents have averaged 70.7 points per game.